coders-school/desktop-business-app/documentation/cmake_policy/Cmake_policy.md

 ![](image-snippets/image-8.png)

-Not all in this file is obvious for me.
-I trusted GH Copilot with that and only adjusted to work.
-I consider it to be experimental for the time being.

 Coming back to main CMakeLists.txt, we find try to find the version matching the one we requested in helper `installation_rules.cmake` file:

 ![](image-snippets/image-9.png)

-Hopefully, after running cmake all above will install and find the specific, fixed version placed in external_libraries/protobuf folder.
+After running cmake all above will install and find the specific, fixed version placed in external_libraries/protobuf folder.
 It should be found instead of any other system-installed version of protobuf (at least for development, maybe will not work for running binaries).

 On my machine it produces something like this (snippet from cmake print):